yujieTao/Cryptocurrency_TraditionalAssets_Correlation_Analysis/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands for python setup ├── README.md          <- README file to give an overview about the project.
+    ├── docker-compose.yml <- Docker configuration file which includes services running in the project ├── README.md          <- README file to give an overview about the project.
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as PDF, LaTeX, etc.
-    │   ├── presentation.pdf
-    │   ├── report.pdf
-    │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── tex_code       <- LaTeX source code for the report and the beamer slides │       ├── presentation
-    │       └── report
     │
-    ├── images
-    │   ├── data_setup.png
+    └── src
         │
-    └── src                <- Source code for use in this project.
-        │
-        ├── data           <- Scripts to download and generate data │   ├── Dockerfile
+        ├── data           <- Scripts to download and process data │   ├── Dockerfile
-        │   ├── README.md
         │   ├── requirements.txt
         │   ├── scripts
         │   │   ├── fetch_crypto_data.py